List of Silent Witness episodes: Series 16 (2013)

 It was confirmed during the shooting of series 15 that Silent Witness would return for a 16th series in January 2013.
 It is the final series to star William Gaminara, as Professor Leo Dalton.
-This series sees the introduction of new main characters Jack Hodgson and technician Clarissa, portrayed by David Caves and Liz Carr respectively.
+This series sees the introduction of new main characters Jack Hodgson and technician Clarissa Mullory, portrayed by David Caves and Liz Carr, respectively.

 Series 17 (2014)

 After the last episode of series 16, it was confirmed that Silent Witness would return for a 17th series in early 2014.
 Emilia Fox, David Caves and Liz Carr returned for the series, which started filming in April 2013.
 In the new series Richard Lintern would play new forensic pathologist Dr Thomas Chamberlain.
 Some scenes were filmed at Charlton Athletic's last game of the 2012–13 season at The Valley and again on 15 May.
 Filming also took place in Dundee and on the Tay Road Bridge.